AleksandarPredic/acapredic-terminal/README.md

 ### Return to the lastes node version

-Run `nvm use node`
+Return to the latest Node version: Run `nvm use node`.

-If you want that your tremina always start with the latest node version run the `nvm alias default node`
+If you want your terminal to always start with the latest Node version, run `nvm alias default node`.

-To see all the node versions installed to switch to `nvm ls` but for this project use `node 14`
+To see all installed Node versions and switch, use `nvm list`.

+**For this project, temporarily use Node 14 with `nvm use 14`.**

 ### Using nvm node version vs system version

-If you have node version installed via system and nvm, running `nvm use node` will return to the latest system version.
+Using NVM Node version vs. system version: If you have Node installed via system and NVM, nvm use node switches to the latest version installed via NVM.
+To switch to the system version, run `nvm use system`.
-In my case that was also 14, while my system version was 25.

-To go back to the system version run `nvm use system` and you will be back to this version.